spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 helm repo update
 helm install <my-release-name> spot/ocean-vpa
 ```
->**Note**: To turn on Automatic Right-Sizing, contact your [support](https://spot.io/support/) team via email or chat.
+>**Note**: To turn on automatic right-sizing, contact your [support](https://spot.io/support/) team via email or chat.

 ##  How It Works

-For Ocean Kubernetes clusters, Right Sizing utilizes the Metrics Server and initializes recommendations after one hour of initial data collection.
+For Ocean Kubernetes clusters, Right-sizing utilizes the Metrics Server and initializes recommendations after one hour of initial data collection.

 Once every 15 seconds, the Ocean Controller queries the Metrics Server for pod utilization (the equivalent of kubectl top pods).
 Based on the last 14 days of collected metrics, Ocean calculates relevant consumption metrics for each resource, such as CPU and Memory, and bases its recommendations on these calculated metrics.